Stormwater Action Monitoring

 What is SAM?

-SAM is a collective, Western Washington regional stormwater monitoring program that is funded by more than 90 cities and counties, the ports of Seattle and Tacoma, and the Washington State Department of Transportation under the general municipal stormwater permits.
+SAM is a collective, regional stormwater monitoring program that is funded by more than 100 Washington cities and counties, the ports of Seattle and Tacoma, and the Washington State Department of Transportation under the general municipal stormwater permits.
 This approach is unique since no other permit-driven monitoring in the state is defined and funded by permittees.
 Additional funds and in-kind are contributed by other Washington state agencies, federal agencies, local businesses, and community volunteers.

 All jurisdictions — large and small — can benefit from SAM projects that are designed to produce regionally transferable findings.
 All permittees implement SAM findings to protect downstream waters such as lakes, streams, and bays.